rilysh/dotfiles-void/README.md

 ```

 #### Setup oh-my-zsh
-ZSH is an amazing shell, but we need to configure according our purpose.
+ZSH is an amazing shell, but we need to configure it according to our purpose.
-Install ZSH by invoking below command
+Install ZSH by invoking the below command
 ```sh
 xbps-install -S zsh
 ```